VbProglobyte/Hit-tha-books-MERN/README.md

 A MERN book search engine that needs a refactor for the API to use GraphQL on the back end and add some functionality to the front end.

+## NOTE :
+this app is not functioning correctly.

 ## Tech

     - NPM